Joint Time-Vertex Fractional Fourier Transform: Preliminaries

-\subsection{Joint time-vertex Fourier Transform (JFT)}
+\subsection{Joint Time-Vertex Fourier Transform (JFT)}

 Let $\mathbf{X} \in \mathbb{C}^{N\times T}$ represent the joint time-vertex signal such that we have graph signals in the columns and time-series signals defined for each vertex of the underlying graph in the rows of $\mathbf{X}$.
+From the perspective of the columns, $\mathbf{X}$ consists of time-varying graph signals.
+From the standpoint of the rows, $\mathbf{X}$ contains a time-series signal at each node.
 The DFT of this signal is given as:

-where $\mathbf{F}$ is the normalized DFT matrix with its elements given as $(\mathbf{F})_{m,n} = \exp(\frac{-j2\pi m n}{T}), \text{ } m,n = 0,1, ..., T-1 $.
+where $\mathbf{F}$ is the normalized DFT matrix with its elements given as $\mathbf{F}_{m,n} = \frac{1}{\sqrt{T}}e^{\frac{-j2\pi m n}{T}}$, $m,n = 0,1, \dots, T-1 $.
 Similarly, the GFT of $\mathbf{X}$ can be given as:

-Finally, the JFT of $\mathbf{X}$ is defined as \cite{loukas16jft, grassi18timevertex}
+Finally, the JFT of $\mathbf{X}$ is defined as~\cite{grassi18timevertex,loukas16jft}

-which is able to capture the spectral information of $\mathbf{X}$ in both time and underlying graph perspectives.
-To define the transform in a more compact form, one can denote JFT in matrix form by vectorizing $\mathbf{X}$.
+which can capture the spectral information of $\mathbf{X}$ in both time and underlying graph perspectives.
+To define the transform more compactly, one can denote JFT in matrix form by vectorizing $\mathbf{X}$.
 Doing so, we have:

-where $\mathbf{F}_J := \mathbf{F} \otimes \mathbf{F}_G$ and $\mathbf{x} = vec(\mathbf{X})$.
+where $\mathbf{F}_J \triangleq \mathbf{F} \otimes \mathbf{F}_G$ and $\mathbf{x} = vec(\mathbf{X})$.
 The inverse JFT is given by:

 and $\mathbf{F}_J^{-1} = \mathbf{F}^H \otimes \mathbf{F}_G^{-1}$.
-It is shown in \cite{loukas16jft} that if the underlying $\mathbf{F}_G$ is unitary, so is JFT.
+It is shown in~\cite{loukas16jft} that if the underlying $\mathbf{F}_G$ is unitary, so is JFT\@.